startificial/startificial/README.md

 - 👋 Hi, I’m @startificial
 - 👀 I’m interested in the invisible world of data and how it shapes our lives.
-- 🌱 I’m currently learning how to stand up big data infrastructure on Google Cloud as well as spending some time building a side project on iOS and React.
+- 🌱 I’m currently learning how to stand up big data infrastructure on public cloud as well as spending some time building a side project using Next.js
 - 💞️ I’m looking to collaborate on anything to do with data science, data engineering, or machine learning focused.

 <!---